 IWaaS enables organizations to instantly deploy and manage local virtual environments, that we call workspaces, on any workstation – both managed and personal devices.
 It provides a strong VM-based isolation, combined with security, networking, and application policies, that are centrally managed from the cloud.
 As IWaaS runs locally, no additional data center costs are required.

 In this post we will go over some common organization challenges that IWaaS helps to solve.
-You can also learn more during our live webinar on September 30th.

 Protect corporate devices with isolated workspaces for high-risk activities

 With Hysolate, administrators can provision a second environment, completely isolated from the fully managed host environment, where users can perform work that previously was not allowed.

 That might include web browsing to some non-whitelisted websites, 3rd party app installation, and full access to external devices such as USB and printers that were previously blocked.

 For the security team, that’s great news!
 They can now restrict, harden, and secure the host OS even more, while the users are happy that they can do even more than before – in the new isolated workspace environment.

 Some of the technical requirements for that use case would be:

 - Complete guest to host isolation between the two environments, so in case the productivity environment is compromised, the host OS remains safe.